abimulia/spring-batch-multiple-jobs-flow/README.md

 Run `mvn spring-boot:run` for a dev server.

-To run job with parameter need to package the project using maven build with goals clean package Then run the created jar
+To run job with parameter need to package the project using maven build with goals clean package Then run the created jar with the following command

 `java -jar .\batch-process-1.0.0.jar "item=shoes" "run.date=2024-12-25,java.time.LocalDate"`

 `java -jar .\batch-process-1.0.0.jar "item=shoes" "run.date=2024-12-17,java.time.LocalDate"`

-to simulate error got lost set the environment variable `$env:GOT_LOST = "true"` then to switch back again `$env:GOT_LOST = "false"` for normal run addition
+to simulate error got lost set the environment variable

+`$env:GOT_LOST = "true"` then to switch back again `$env:GOT_LOST = "false"` for normal run

+additional setting for another condition is

-`$env:IS_PRESENT = "true"` to simulate customer is present and `$env:IS_PRESENT = "false"` to simulate customer is not present
+`$env:IS_PRESENT = "true"` to simulate customer is present and
+`$env:IS_PRESENT = "false"` to simulate customer is not present

 to run the flower job
 `java -jar "-Dspring.batch.job.name=prepareFlowersJob" .\batch-process-1.0.0.jar "type=roses" "run.date=2024-12-16,java.time.LocalDate"`

-When there are multiple jobs we need to specify one default job name in the application.properties `spring.batch.job.name=deliverPackageJob`
+When there are multiple jobs we need to specify one default job name in the application.properties
+`spring.batch.job.name=deliverPackageJob`

 or you'll get this error
 ![image](https://github.com/user-attachments/assets/b342c12c-1189-4157-8ea7-128096465096)

 so when you run without specifying job name the default job will be running

 ![image](https://github.com/user-attachments/assets/e8ceef44-b558-47b1-bcd2-6d885303d557)

 to run a specific job you need to specify the job just add the job name in the command

 ![image](https://github.com/user-attachments/assets/e7540102-c362-43e8-b634-2413cc8f6cfd)